mikeradka/rust-by-example/chapter03/data_types/README.md

 }
  ```
  - This program creates the tuple x and then accesses each element of the tuple using their respective indices.
 As with most programming languages, the first index in a tuple is `0`.

+ - The tuple without any values has a special name, `unit`.
+This value and its corresponding type are both written `()` and represent an empty value or an empty return type.
+Expressions implicitly return the unit value if they don’t return any other value.